From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Enhanced client communication: weekly updates automated via template

-Each improvement small.
-Combined: unlocked capacity for 8 more clients without hiring.
+Each improvement was small on its own, but together they unlocked capacity for 8 more clients without any additional hiring.

 Month 17: Strategic positioning and moat building.